LazyRam/CSGO-PRACallmaps/README.md

 -	Once Map Loades, Open Developer Colsole with Key (~) tilda, Type "exec PRACallmaps", hit ENTER
 -		can choose team then "exec PRACallmaps" if you want
 ## Patch Notes
+###2.4.20
+- Added Map Selection Commands in Categories and Alphebetical lists to the Num Minus key
+###2.3.20
+- Updated Echo Binds to Be More Detailed and easier to understand for newer Players
+- Overall Qualtiy of life Changes, Visally see More Detail in Developer PIP Text and What Command Cycle your ON
+- added many new command cycles
+- combined Wallhack and wall Clipping/Collision Points Commands into 1 Key
+### 2.2.20
+- fixed crosshair color changer so you wont have to make crosshaircolor1-5.log files on first use
+- added invulnerablty health cycles
+- added BACKSPACE command cycle. stop developer PIP text, clear console
+- added bullet impacts cycle with extra impact data and timers

 ### 1.30.20
 - added ability to drop knife